nfonrose/oliverjash.me/source/_posts/2012-08-14-theming-with-css-preprocessors.md

       color: $primary-colour;
     }

-Because of this, the compiled CSS would only provide styles for the default theme.
+Because of this, the compiled CSS would only provide styles for the default theme:

     .articles-list {
       border-bottom: 1px solid blue;